 But the work that really gets his legal juices flowing is representing clients in personal injury cases and helping them get their lives back on track after devastating injuries.

-His passion for the law and for helping his clients began with his first exposure to the courtroom as a summer intern in the Philadelphia Public Defender’s Office during his first year of law school at Boston University School of Law.
+His passion for the law and for helping his clients began with his first exposure to the courtroom as a summer intern in the Philadelphia Public Defender’s Office during his first year of law school at New England School of Law.

 “I fell in love with the rush of the court and working with clients,” he said.
 “There is no better job than public defense work for a young lawyer.
 It’s total thinking on your feet.
 You get 50 to 60 cases a day and you never know what’s going to happen.”

 Those feelings of passion he has for his work, for caring for his clients and their diverse cases, continues today in his work at MyPhillyLawyer.

 “In a criminal case, the defendant is going to go to jail if we lose, so that’s a lot of stress,” Breitman said.
 “In a personal injury case or civil case, my client’s financial future and ongoing quality of life is in my hands.
 For me, I take it all personally because I’m the one who is standing there with the client.”

 That compassion and dedication has been honed through three decades of practicing law with a host of other attorneys who have mentored him and displayed that same drive and determination, he said.

 Born in the Philadelphia suburb of Bala Cynwyd, Breitman attended public schools through 8th grade and graduated from Friends’ Central High School.
 His father was a doctor – a general practitioner and a pharmacist – who had an office at Broad and Erie streets.
 As a boy, his dad would take him on house calls to see patients, giving him lasting impressions about caring for others.

 Just as Breitman was about to finish high school and enter college, his father died suddenly.
 It was then that Breitman decided he wanted to become a lawyer and work to help others as his dad had done before him.